 information and services that our citizens and customers need to efficiently

 interact with the District online.
 Websites,

-like organizations are never really complete, but are continually evolving
+like organizations, are never really complete but are continually evolving

-based on the needs and feedback
+based on the needs and feedback we

-let us know if you are unable to find what you are looking for or have ideas to
+us know if you are unable to find what you are looking for or have ideas to

 improve our ability to serve you.

 protection services, but no credible water supply (hydrants).
 Class 4 puts the District amongst the top 25%

 of all California fire agencies.
 ISO is

 an independent company that insurance companies use to asses a community’s

-structure fire risk, a change in classification has a direct effect on what
+structure fire risk;, a change in classification has a direct effect on what

 our community pays for fire insurance.
 For additional information on the Insurance